pachocamacho1990/pachocamacho1990/README.md

 **Previous:**
  - Co-Founder & CTO at [Hunty](https://hunty.com) - Scaled platform from MVP to ISO 27001-certified enterprise solution
  - CTO at [Humanolab](https://humanolab.ai) - Hands-on technical lead at an early stage startup.
 Personally built and shipped production code fast by leveraging AI tooling heavily across the stack, an AI-native development workflow that compressed delivery from weeks to days.

 **Current:**

 - AI Builder School [website](https://www.builder-school.academy)
 - Building in Stealth something awesome, stay tuned ....

-## 🔭 Interests & Focus

-- 🌱 Learning how to build impactful businesses with new technologies
-- 👯 Looking to collaborate on Theory and LLM developments
-- 💬 Understanding how to acelerate with different types of AI models the advancements on Computacional fluid Dymamics, my all-time favorite.
-- 💬 Working on Fundamental theoretical Quantum physics, Stochastic Electrodynamics, and QED focused on exploring how to harness quantum phenomena like the Cassimir effect to produce or transport energy at large scales.
 - 📫 How to reach me: [@el_pachocamacho](https://x.com/el_pachocamacho)

 ## 🔬 Research & Learning